 7) In-depth study module for Jazz, Funk, World Rhythms, Rudimental Snare Drum.
 A set of method books will be prescribed for the student’s choice of study.
-Students can purchase the books directly from me.
+I will advise the student where to get the books

 NOTE: Throughout a student’s learning journey with me, I will incorporate the element of improvisation.
 The aim is to allow him/her to build his/her own ideas of whatever drumming concept imparted during the lessons.
 This is an excellent tool of empowerment.

 From time to time I receive requests from students who do not wish to learn sight-reading and only want to learn by ear.
 I can accommodate such requests and can tailor the lessons to teach the fundamentals through show and tell.
 However, from experience, many of these students eventually realize the benefits of sight-reading once they start advancing in their playing and gain exposure performing with other musicians.